The method courses - some mandatory, some elective - provide you with the essential methodological skills for your Humanities study.

 The second five weeks of the course introduce students to basic concepts of logic and pragmatics that can be applied to the interpretation and evaluation of discourse, and provides students with the opportunity to put these concepts into practice.
 Logic provides formal tools that can distinguish bad arguments from good ones, those that derive a true conclusion from true premises; logic allows us to determine algorithmically whether the premises of an argument support the conclusion.
 Pragmatics considers the situational context of discourse, including how the knowledge and beliefs of the participants in discourse (speaker/hearer or writer/reader) contribute to the conclusions its participants can draw.
 The course introduces students to the symbolism and concepts of propositional logic, to techniques that can demonstrate the validity of arguments, and to pragmatic considerations that can influence the effectiveness of arguments in discourse.
 Students will become familiar with the logical relations that can exist between statements, with logical proofs, as well as some basic tools of pragmatic analysis.

 After completing this course students are able to:

-- Analyse of texts, visual materials, and historical sources
+- Analyse texts, visual materials, and historical sources;

 The format of the first part of the course will largely be based on the concept of “learning by doing”.
 Students have to prepare for classes by reading selected materials and completing individual assignments which will be discussed in class.
 The assignments will be part of a portfolio that the student has to hand in at the end of the course.
 1-hour lectures, in-class exercises, seminars, presentations.